 About the Founder of Sarmoli Homestay Programme

-‘Matti’ was a dream Malika dreamt and is a foundation for women that encourage them to address their day to day life struggles related to earning livelihood, food security and also giving them a confidence to fight back and lead a free life from domestic violence.
-Malika’s efforts have helped women fight against domestic violence & alcoholism, adapt higher education and have become economic and socially independent by improving agricultural practises.
-While Malika heads the Homestay program at the village along with Van Panchayat, Mr. Ram Narayan has also joined them few years back and is actively now working together towards Sarmoli’s development.
+‘Matti’ was a dream Malika dreamt and is a foundation for women that encourage them to address their day to day life struggles related to earning a livelihood, food security and also giving them the confidence to fight back and lead a free life from domestic violence.
+Malika’s efforts have helped women fight against domestic violence & alcoholism, adopt higher education and have become economic and socially independent by improving agricultural practices.
+While Malika heads the Homestay program at the village along with Van Panchayat, Mr Ram Narayan has also joined them a few years back and is actively now working together towards Sarmoli’s development.

-Staying at Sarmoli lets you explore the local culture by being part of the community, savoring the delicious kumaoni cuisine (brown manduva chapatti, gahat daal, lingoda saag and jhingora kheer to name a few) and live the village life for a while.
+Staying at Sarmoli lets you explore the local culture by being part of the community, savouring the delicious Kumaoni cuisine (brown Manduva chapatti, Gahat daal, Lingoda saag and Jhingora kheer to name a few) and live the village life for a while.
 You stay would include homemade meals, loving care of the villagers and of-course some precious personal stories shared.